 Total guide to garbage disposal & recycling in Korea

 The trash in Korea is thrown away using biodegradable bags.
 Anything that can be burned in fire is thrown away inside the bags.
 Make sure to throw away the proper products and recycle the ones you cannot.

-Korea consists of different waste bags for each district like Mapo-gu, Gangnam-gu, Seocho-gu, etc. There is a specific garbage bag holding the name of the district and they may vary in colors according to the district.
+Since garbage bags vary from region to region, for each district like Mapo-gu, Gangnam-gu, Seocho-gu, etc. they should be discarded using garbage bags suitable for the area.
+There is a specific garbage bag holding the name of the district and they may vary in colors according to the district.

-Some people find it hectic when it comes to recycling in Korea but you’ll get the hang of it quickly.
+Some people find it hectic when it comes to recycling in Korea, but you’ll get the hang of it quickly.

 - Recycled waste can be put in a regular transparent bag (not a standard plastic bag).